- Supplements Facts

 Quatrefolic®: “Active” Folate Your Body Can Put to Work

 The vitamin B9 is commonly known as folate.
 This vitamin is found in dark green leafy vegetables or “foliage”- which led to the name folate.

 As you may know, folate is not typically found in supplements or fortified foods.
 Instead, most companies use a man made synthetic form of B9 called folic acid.

 For folic acid to be useful, your body needs to convert it to the active form of folate called 5-methylfolate (5-MTHF).
-And that brings us to the first problem with folic acid - up to 50% of Americans can’t make this conversion because we’re not genetically programmed to do so.
+And that brings us to the first problem with folic acid - a significant percentage of Americans can’t make this conversion because we’re not genetically programmed to do so.

 If you have this problem, folic acid does not help regulate homocysteine and worse, the folic acid may accumulate in your body.
 This can lead to other health problems or increase free radical damage.

-Second, even if this conversion is not a problem for you, the synthetic folic acid can’t cross your “blood brain" barrier which means your brain can’t optimally use folic acid.
+Second, even if this conversion is not a problem for you, the synthetic folic acid struggles to cross your “blood brain" barrier which means your brain can’t optimally use folic acid.

 Third, another shortcoming of folic acid is it may mask a vitamin B12 deficiency.
 This can put you at greater risk for conditions like anemia or nerve damage.